Ethical Hacking Software: Enter Acunetix!

-Ethical hacking (also commonly referred to as penetration testing) is a field of cyber security where security professionals test web applications and network infrastructure for security vulnerabilities.
+Ethical hacking (also commonly referred to as penetration testing) is a field of cybersecurity where security professionals test web applications and network infrastructure for security vulnerabilities.
 While it requires deep knowledge of how systems work and how to break them, they also need tools to do their job and make their life easier to get results quicker to their customers or other stakeholders.
 This is where a vulnerability scanner like Acunetix comes into play.

 Acunetix is a vulnerability scanner that focuses on automatic security auditing for thousands of web application vulnerabilities at speed and scale.
-Testing everything from cross-site scripting and SQL injection to web server security, Acunetix provides ethical hackers, developers and stakeholders alike with the necessary tools and software integrations they need to effectively discover and remediate web application vulnerabilities before the malicious actors have an opportunity to exploit them.
+Testing everything from Cross-site Scripting and SQL Injection to web server security, Acunetix provides ethical hackers, developers, and stakeholders alike with the necessary tools and software integrations they need to effectively discover and remediate web application vulnerabilities before the malicious actors have an opportunity to exploit them.

 Acunetix achieves this by combining a re-engineered crawler and scanner with a vast array of highly tuned test cases, intelligently designed to run as fast and efficiently as possible.

-Fortunately, automated pen testing software like Acunetix allows organizations to test their web application security quickly, cost effectively and, most importantly, continuously.
+Fortunately, automated pen testing software like Acunetix allows organizations to test their web application security quickly, cost-effectively and, most importantly, continuously.

-Unlike many other ethical hacking software, Acunetix is lightning fast.
-With a re-engineered core, and a highly optimized crawler, every inch of Acunetix is tuned for speed and efficiency, allowing it to scan hundreds of thousands of pages without breaking a sweat.
+Unlike many other ethical hacking software, Acunetix is lightning-fast.
+With a re-engineered core and a highly optimized crawler, every inch of Acunetix is tuned for speed and efficiency, allowing it to scan hundreds of thousands of pages without breaking a sweat.

-Integrations with third-party penetration testing software like PortSwigger BurpSuite make it easy to move between automatic and manual ethical hacking for advanced users who need it.
-Moreover, findings from Acunetix may be exported to a wide variety of industry leading Web Application Firewalls (WAFs) such as Imperva SecureSphere and F5 Big-IP ASM.
+Integrations with third-party penetration testing software like PortSwigger Burp Suite make it easy to move between automatic and manual ethical hacking for advanced users who need it.
+Moreover, findings from Acunetix may be exported to a wide variety of industry-leading web application firewalls (WAFs) such as Imperva SecureSphere, F5 Big-IP ASM, and Citrix WAF.

-Easy reporting and Issue Tracker integration
+Easy Reporting and Issue Tracker Integration

-It’s no secret that for most ethical hackers, reporting is a burden and a takes up an enormous amount of time.
-Acunetix allows you to instantly generate a wide variety of technical and regulatory and compliance reports such as PCI DSS, HIPAA, OWASP Top 10 and many others.
+It’s no secret that for most ethical hackers reporting is a burden and takes up an enormous amount of time.
+Acunetix allows you to instantly generate a wide variety of technical, regulatory, and compliance reports such as PCI DSS, HIPAA, OWASP Top 10, and many others.